My Favorite Vegan Sprinkles (updated in Fall 2023)

 As of October 2023, it looks like Zunhai Foods has stopped making sprinkles.
 This is super unfortunate because all of their sprinkle mixes were gluten free, nut free, and vegan.
 I really liked their goth sprinkles mix and their vegan candy eyes that are great for vegan chocolate truffles if you don’t want to make the candy eyes from scratch.

-Accidentally Vegan Brands sold on Amazon that I do NOT Recommend
+Accidentally Vegan Brands sold on Amazon that I DO NOT Recommend

 Lieber’s were the first bright vegan rainbow jimmies I found back in 2014 when the only other vegan sprinkles I could find were muted and all-natural or ones only sold in other countries.
 Lieber’s used to be very affordable on Amazon, but now that the price is $10 and they’ve never verified the sugar source as being vegan, I don’t recommend them.